 But first of all, we should give a bit more background to Plexus®.

 What is Plexus® Adhesive?

 Illinois Tool Works (ITW) is the company that owns the Plexus® product line.
-Plexus® is ITW’s Methyl Methacrylate adhesive (MMA) product.
+Plexus® is ITW’s range of products that contain Methyl Methacrylate adhesive.

-Now that we have defined what Plexus® likely means, we will go into a bit more detail about Methyl Methacrylate adhesive.
+Now that we have defined what Plexus® is, we will go into a bit more detail about Methyl Methacrylate adhesives.

-Methyl Methacrylate adhesives are a two-component structural adhesive that are growing in popularity (more on that later).
+Methyl methacrylates are two-component adhesives that are growing in popularity.
 There are two main ratios of MMAs, 1:1 and 10:1.
 The difference?
 10:1 uses 10 times more of one component, whereas 1:1 uses equal amounts.

-1:1 would likely cost around £30 per 400ml cartridge whereas 10:1 would likely cost more than £50 per 490ml cartridge.
-The reason some people prefer 10:1 is because it is much more flexible than the 1:1 alternative.
+1:1 MMAs cost less than 10:1 MMAs.
+The reason some people prefer 10:1 is that it is much more flexible than the 1:1 alternative.

 As mentioned earlier, MMAs have been rising in popularity recently.
 There are good reasons too.
 But first, let’s go over the other types of adhesives and then discuss what sets MMAs apart.